namphuong2217/Backend-Spring-SocialPlatform/README.md

 ## How it works

-The application uses Spring boot (Web, JPA, Postgresql).
+The application uses Spring boot (Web, JPA, Postgresql)

 * Use the idea of Three-Layer Architecture Design to separate the business term and infrastruture term